Matviy/LeagueReplayHook/README.md

 ## Isn't this a script?
 Can i get banned for this?
 Almost certainly no. None of this will work during a live game (read "How stable/reliable is this?").
 This only works for spectate/replay sessions, and cannot provide any form of competitive advantage.

+## Who uses this?
+This is a small segement of the code used by Replay.GG for it's features.
+Hopefully others will find good use for it as well.